We just unveiled our latest advancements in AI agents. Watch the product launch on-demand.

 Instead, marketing should take responsibility for the majority of those touchpoints.
 Marketing teams should look to new technology beyond traditional marketing automation to nurture leads in ways that assist the existing processes that have been used to transition an MQL to an SAL.

 One way to smooth this transition is to leverage AI technology in your marketing and sales enablement stack.
-At Conversica, we’ve designed a solution that automatically engages and begins to nurture every lead, every time.
-Marketing can then continue to invest in demand-generation programs, confident that leads aren’t falling through the cracks.
+At Conversica, we’ve designed a solution that automatically engages and nurtures every lead, every time through two-way, back-and-forth conversations.
+Marketing can then continue to invest in demand generation programs, confident that leads aren’t falling through the cracks.
 Instead, AI is helping move them through the funnel, from MQL to SAL.
 This can also help improve the performance of your sales team, as Conversica automatically surfaces the most interested prospects.
 Your salespeople can now enter conversations with confidence.

 Share Article